fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DataLakeStore/v3.3.0/New-AzureRmDataLakeStoreAccount.md

 ## PARAMETERS

 ### -DefaultGroup
-Specifies the object ID of the AzureActive Directory group to use as the default group owner for new files and folders.
+Specifies the object ID of the Azure Active Directory group to use as the default group owner for new files and folders.

 ```yaml
 Type: String